karlhorky/gray/README.md

 ## Caveats

+### Non-numeric background-size and background-position

 Non-numeric background-size (cover, contain, ...) and background-position (center, ...) are not currently supported.

+### Non-visible elements will not be correctly initialized

+Calling the plugin on hidden images (or other images that cannot have their size calculated) will fail in polyfill browsers.
+Workarounds can be found in the discussions at [#57](https://github.com/karlhorky/gray/issues/57#issuecomment-193702953) and [#40](https://github.com/karlhorky/gray/issues/40#issuecomment-136187306).

+### Colored borders

 Colored borders will be also converted to grayscale in non-polyfill browsers.
 To also convert to grayscale in polyfill browsers, the class `grayscale-replaced` can be used: